Edited By : Renée Deveney

 There are several glyphosate alternatives for controlling weeds in your garden, but not all options are ideal in all situations.
 You may need to try different alternatives for the various areas of your lawn and garden.

-Interest in alternatives to Roundup has grown as concerns about health risks with glyphosate mount.
-The United Nation’s International Agency for Research on Cancer has declared the chemical a probable cause of cancer.
-In the U.S., the Environmental Protection Agency, however, maintains glyphosate is not likely to be carcinogenic.
+Interest in alternatives to Roundup has grown as concerns about glyphosate’s health risks mount.
+The United Nations’ International Agency for Research on Cancer has declared the chemical a probable cause of cancer.
+In the U.S., however, the Environmental Protection Agency maintains that glyphosate is not likely to be carcinogenic.

-Natural alternative such as manually digging up weeds at the root may be the most effective way to get rid of them.
-Putting down a 2- to 3-inch layer of mulch will block sunlight weeds need to sprout and will suffocate weeds under the weight of the mulch.
+Natural alternatives, such as manually digging up weeds by their roots, may be the most effective way to get rid of them.
+Putting down a 2- to 3-inch layer of mulch will block sunlight that weeds need to sprout and will suffocate weeds under the weight of the mulch.

 A handful of iron-based weed killers are EPA-approved.
+The active ingredient listed on the label is FeHEDTA, or hydroxyethylenediaminetriacetic acid.
 Broadleaf weeds absorb iron more easily and in higher amounts than the grass in your lawn.
-As the iron oxidizes, it kills weeds within just hours after applying it.
+As the iron oxidizes, it kills weeds within hours after applying it.

 Organic Alternatives to Roundup

 Organic herbicides typically use natural oils or acids.
-These products are most effective when weeds are still small and less effective as weeds get older, according to a University of California Division of Agriculture and Natural Resources study.
+These products are most effective when weeds are still small and less effective as weeds get older, according to the University of California Division of Agriculture and Natural Resources.

-The study also found that organic weed killers were 60% to 100% effective if used in high volume against certain weeds before they were 12 days old.
-They were less than 40% effective if used on broadleaf weeds after 26 days.
+UCANR also found that organic weed killers were 60% to 100% effective if used in high volume against certain weeds before they were 12 days old.
+They were less than 40% effective against broadleaf weeds after 26 days.

 Herbicidal soaps are also popular Roundup alternatives that use fatty acids to kill weeds.
 Corn gluten meal can also kill grass weeds and broadleaf weeds.
-Spreading 20 pounds for every 1,000 square feet of garden and waiting five days before watering the area should kill weeds for up to six weeks.
+Spread 20 pounds for every 1,000 square feet of garden, and water the area within five days.
+This should kill weeds for up to six weeks.

 Home Recipe for a Roundup Alternative